Scarlet-K/final-project/README.md

     npm install
     ```

-3. Create a new database.
+3. Create your own `.env` with appropriate API keys following the `.env.example`.

     ```shell
+    cp .env.example .env
+    ```

+4. Create a new database.

+    ```shell
     createdb memento
     ```

-4. Import the provided schema.sql and data.sql from the command line.
+5. Import the provided schema.sql and data.sql from the command line.

     ```shell
     npm run db:import
+    ```

-5. Start the project.
+6. Start the project.
 Once started you can view the application by opening http://localhost:3000 in your browser.

     ```shell
     npm run dev
+    ```